Company gone out of business

 What are my rights?

-Whether you can get your money back depends on the individual case.
+Whether you get your money back depends on the individual case.
 When a business closes, common problems are:

 - The company has gone into liquidation of receivership